 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.

 - Outside your home, put 6 feet of distance between yourself and people who don’t live in your household.

 - Everyone should wear a mask in public settings and when around people who don’t live in your household, especially when other social distancing measures are difficult to maintain.

 - Stay home from work, school, and other public places if you are ill.
 Avoid close contact with people who are sick.

 - Make “respiratory hygiene” a habit, including use of tissues to cover coughs and sneezes, then disposing of them and washing hands at once.
 When tissues are not readily available, use your sleeve, never your hands.

 - Clean and disinfect frequently touched surfaces daily.

 - Be alert for symptoms.
-Watch for fever, cough, shortness of breath, or other symptoms of illness and take your temperature daily.
-Call the Alexander Health Center @ 918-631-2241 for advice if you are experiencing symptoms.
+Watch for fever, cough, shortness of breath, or other symptoms of illness, and take your temperature daily.

-- Notify the Alexander Health Center ASAP if you test positive for COVID-19 or have been exposed to someone with symptoms of COVID or been diagnosed with COVID-19.
+- Complete the Covid-19 Self Reporting form if you test positive for COVID-19 or have been exposed to someone with symptoms of COVID or have symptoms related to COVID-19.